hosseinoliabak/cisco/switching/06_2_aaa_dot1x.md

 of the switch or its IP address, so any means other than a Layer 2 protocol is not possible.
 This is why the PC must also have an 802.1X-capable application or client software.

+The idea behind AAA is that a user has to authenticate before getting access to the network.
+The fa0/1 interface on SW1 will be blocked and you are not even getting an IP address.
+The only thing the user is allowed to do is send his/her credentials which will be forwarded to the AAA server.
+If your credentials are OK the port will be unblocked and you will be granted access to the network.

 <img src="https://user-images.githubusercontent.com/31813625/32982677-3fd7e308-cc56-11e7-9198-8cce2f610ee1.png" width="528" height="134" />

 <pre>
 SW1(config)#<b>aaa new-model</b>
+SW1(config)#<b>radius-server host 192.168.1.200 key test</b>
 SW1(config)#<b>aaa authentication dot1x default group radius</b>
 SW1(config)#<b>dot1x system-auth-control</b>
 SW1(config)#<b>interface range fastEthernet 3/0/1 - 24</b>
+SW1(config-if-range)#<b>switchport access vlan 10</b>
+SW1(config-if-range)#<b>switchport mode access</b>
 SW1(config-if-range)#<b>dot1x port-control ?</b>
   auto                PortState will be set to AUTO force-authorized    PortState set to Authorized